What Expenses Can a Tradesperson Claim on Tax?

 HMRC allows you to deduct legitimate business expenses from your income before calculating your tax bill.
 The lower your taxable profit, the less tax you pay.
 It really is that simple.

-That means if something is used partly for business and partly for personal use — a mobile phone for example — you can only claim the business proportion.
-Keep this principle in mind for every expense you consider claiming.
+The golden ruleAn expense is allowable if it is incurred wholly and exclusively for the purpose of your business.
+If something is used partly for business and partly personal — a mobile phone, for example — you can only claim the business proportion.

 Tools and Equipment

-What you can claim:
+What you can claim

 - Hand tools — drills, saws, spanners, screwdrivers, measuring equipment